by Karen Schroeder, MS, RD, MEd

-In the days leading up to your procedure: arrange for a ride to and from your doctor's office.
-Drink plenty of fluids.
-If you regularly take medications, herbs, or dietary supplements, your doctor may have you temporarily discontinue them.
+In the days leading up to your procedure: Arrange for a ride to and from the hospital.
+If you regularly take medications, herbs, or dietary supplements, your doctor may ask you to temporarily discontinue them.
 Do not start taking any new medications, herbs, or dietary supplements without first consulting your doctor.
-You may need to use an enema or laxative to empty your bowels.
-You may be asked to shower with an antibacterial soap the morning of your procedure.
+The night before, eat a light meal, and do not eat or drink anything after midnight.

 Risks and Benefits

-In a cystoscopy, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate procedure for you.
+In fundoplication, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.